 ULIP or Unit Linked Insurance Plan is a combination product of INSURANCE and INVESTMENT in a single package.
-Investment options in ULIP offers more flexibility and choices when compared to the conventional policies.
+Investment options in ULIP offer more flexibility and choices when compared to conventional policies.

-ULIP policy premium will naturally contain following portions in it.
+ULIP policy premium will naturally contain the following portions in it.

 - Premium to cover the Sum Insured or Insurance Coverage.